MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-authoring.md

      ![Create new guide](media/create-guide.PNG "Create new guide")

-3. Enter a name for the guide.
+3. Enter a name for the guide, and then select **Create**.
 If you’re planning to create multiple versions of the guide, you might want to add _v2, _v3, and so on as part of the name.

      ![Name the guide](media/name-guide.PNG "Name the guide")